Date of Award

 Emily Elizabeth Cokeley

 Cokeley, Emily Elizabeth, "The Younkers Tea Room: A case study for businesses to exemplify characteristics of a third place" (2015).
 Graduate Theses and Dissertations.
-Paper 14313.
+14313.